w3c/wai-website/pages/about/groups/ariawg.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

-The mission of the Accessible Rich Internet Applications (ARIA) Working Group is to enhance the accessibility of web content through developing supplemental attributes that can be applied to native host language interactive elements and exposed via platform accessibility application programming interfaces (APIs).
+Find out about the activities of the Accessible Rich Internet Applications (ARIA) Working Group and how you can contribute to its mission.

 {::nomarkdown}
 {% include box.html type="end" %}